-Hygienic pumps are utilised everywhere when it is necessary to convey sensitive products which must not be contaminated by germs or also by residues.
-This is especially the case in the food and beverage industries.
-However pharmaceutical processes and specific industrial applications also require hygienic pumps.
+Hygienic pumps are used wherever there is a need to convey sensitive products that must not be contaminated by germs or residues.
+This is especially the case in the food and beverage industry.
+But hygienic pumps are also required for pharmaceutical processes and special industrial applications.

-Organisations such as the EHEDG or 3A Sanitary Standards Inc. analyse hygienic pumps and other equipment facilities for their suitability.
-EHEDG and 3A Certificates are therefore an indicator of a professional design for hygienic pumps.
-The procedures of the organisations however vary.
-EHEDG Certificates are based on empirical findings from experiments, while 3A Certificates are based on a detailed analysis of the design documentation.
-Hygienic pumps are normally produced from stainless steel of quality 1.4404 (316L).
-For aggressive media, there are also higher-grade stainless steels such as 1.4539 or also duplex grades can be considered.
+Organisations such as EHEDG or 3A Sanitary Standards, Inc. analyse hygienic pumps and other equipment for their suitability.
+EHEDG and 3A certificates therefore serve as an indicator of professional design of hygienic pumps.
+The approaches of these organisations varies.
+EHEDG certificates are based on empirical findings compiled during testing, while 3A certificates are based on a detailed analysis of design documentation.
+Hygienic pumps are usually made of grade 1.4404 (316L) stainless steel.
+For aggressive media, higher-grade stainless steels such as 1.4539 or duplex qualities are also used.

-The objective for a hygienic pump is that the conveyed media is not contaminated during transport.
-Therefore, on the one hand it must be ensured that residues cannot easily adhere in the pump and, on the other hand, that these must be simply and fundamentally removed as easily as possible.
-Hygienic pumps display a high surface quality.
-Normally, the roughness will be approximately 0.8 µm.
+The purpose of a hygienic pump is to ensure that the pumped media are not contaminated while being conveyed.
+This means on the one hand ensuring that it is difficult for residues to accumulate in the pump, and on the other that they can be removed as easily and thoroughly as possible.
+Hygienic pumps have a high surface quality.
+The roughness is normally around 0.8µm.

-Many details have to be considered for hygienic pumps.
-Therefore suitable certified materials have to be utilised for the elastomer and the thermal expansion has to be considered.
-For the HYGHSPIN twin screw pumps, form rings are utilised for static seals to exclude product embedding in the grooves due to thermal expansion.
+There are many details to be considered with regard to hygienic pumps.
+For the elastomers, for example, suitable certified materials must be used and the issue of thermal expansion must be taken into account.
+For HYGHSPIN twin-screw pumps, moulded rings are used for static seals in order to rule out the possibility of product being embedded in grooves as a result of thermal expansion.